California Polytechnic State University, San Luis Obispo: Campus

-Caly Poly is in a census-designated place designated by the U.S. Census Bureau, and is in an unincorporated area of San Luis Obispo County, separate from the San Luis Obispo city limits.
-It has a postal address stating "San Luis Obispo, CA".
+Cal Poly is in an unincorporated area of San Luis Obispo County, outside the city of San Luis Obispo.
+It has a postal address as "San Luis Obispo, CA".
+For statistical purposes, the United States Census Bureau has defined Cal Poly as a census-designated place (CDP).

-Cal Poly has one of the largest college campuses in the United States, covering 9,178 acres and making it the second-largest land-holding university in California.
+Cal Poly has one of the largest college campuses in the United States, covering 9,967.6 parcel acres and making it one of the state's largest land-holding universities.
 The property includes the main campus, two agricultural lands, and two sites in Santa Cruz County.
 The Swanton Pacific Ranch, a 3,200-acre ranch in Santa Cruz County, provides educational and research opportunities, encompassing rangeland, livestock, and forestry operations for the College of Agriculture, Food, and Environmental Sciences.
 It supports Cal Poly's "Learn by Doing" philosophy with an emphasis on sustainable agricultural practices and laboratory experiments.
 University House serves as the university president's residence.

 The census-designated place is in the San Luis Coastal Unified School District.